steakholders/maap/README.md

 * **Chrome**, version `>= 30.0.x`;
 * **Firefox**, version `>= 24.x`.

-Get started {#get-started}
+<a name="get-started"></a>Get started
 ---

-You need to download MaaP as a global package from npm.
+You need to download MaaP as a **global package** from npm.
 For other informations you can refer to MaaP's npm [page](https://www.npmjs.com/package/maap).
-You will probably need root permission in order to perform this operation.
+You will probably need root privileges in order to perform this operation.
 Open a terminal and type:

 ```
 $ npm install -g maap
 ```

-Nice, now it's time to create a new MaaP application in a dedicated directory:
+Now you can create a new MaaP application in a dedicated directory chosen by you:

 ```
 $ maap install <ProjectName>